Harvesting your own seeds

 Harvesting and storing

-Store the bags in a dry, cool and dark place.
-A sealed container in the fridge is perfect.
+Store the packets somewhere dry, cool and dark.
+A tightly sealed glass jar in the fridge is perfect.

 Patience